nuvolaris/nuvolaris/docs/ROADMAP.md

 - a object storage compatible with s3
 - a cache based on redis
-- a SQL database service, either MySQL or PostgreSQL
 - a NO-SQL database service, either Couchdb or Mongodb
+- a SQL database service

 ## Runtimes